camlab-ethz/GEMS/README.md

 ## Dataset Filtering
-This repository includes code of a filtering algorithm that has been used to generate PDBbind CleanSplit.
-If you are interested in filtering the PDBbind database yourself or filter your own dataset of protein-ligand complexes, see our [Dataset Filtering Instructions](docs/dataset_filtering.md)
+This repository includes code of a filtering algorithm that has been used to remove data leakage and training dataset redundancy from PDBbind, resulting int PDBbind CleanSplit.
+If you are interested in filtering the PDBbind database yourself, see our [Dataset Filtering Instructions](docs/dataset_filtering.md)

 ## License